jones2126/lawn_tractor_embedded_code/README.md

 # Lawn Tractor Embedded Code

-This repository contains various embedded programs designed to run on different microcontrollers for controlling and monitoring a lawn tractor system.
+This repository contains various embedded programs designed to run on different microcontrollers for low level control and monitoring a automated lawn tractor.
 Each program is tailored to interact with specific hardware components and sensors, enabling functionalities such as motion control, sensor data acquisition, and communication with a ROS (Robot Operating System) environment.
+Another repository exists, [ros1_lawn_tractor_ws](https://github.com/jones2126/ros1_lawn_tractor_ws) that contains the base ROS1 components that run on the host (an HP Laptop).
+Each of the programs mentioned below run on a separate microcontroller and feed its output into a USB hub that is then processed by the host when in 'auto' mode.
+When in 'manual' mode the radio control unit provides guidance to the tractor control unit to steer and control the speed of the tractor.

 ## Table of Contents